tobiasdemaine/bmapShaders/README.md

 # bMap
-bMap by [tobias demaine](http://tobiasdemaine.com) is a mapped projection artwork @ Beaman Park, James Street, Yeppoon, QLD, Australia.
+bMap by [Tobias De Maine](http://tobiasdemaine.com) is a mapped projection artwork @ Beaman Park, James Street, Yeppoon, QLD, Australia.
 [View artwork on Youtube.](https://www.youtube.com/watch?v=G7KIdkO6g04) It is both an artwork and a learning tool for graphics programming with the GLSL openGL shader language.
 It purpose is both for eye candy and to inspire creative graphics programming.